 Traditionally referred to as end-user computing (EUC), this virtualization procedure was popularized by VMware, which normalized the term “VDI”.

-VDI also offers a simple and straight-forward management style that allows IT departments and users to share their virtual desktop quickly and easily.
+VDI also offers a simple and straightforward management style that allows IT departments and users to share their virtual desktops quickly and easily.

 What Is Desktop as a Service (DaaS)?